acbsp/bonafide.guru/en/contents.rst

 Because if he is a *Maha-bhagavatha*, he cannot fall.
 If he falls down he is not a *Maha-bhagavatha*.
 What is the definition of *Maha-bhagavatha*?
 First we have to know that.
-According to the Bhagavata purana, a person who has practiced the vaishnava system according to Maha Śrīmad Bhāgavata and has reached certain level.
+According to the Bhagavata purana, a person who has practiced the Vaiṣṇava system according to Maha Śrīmad Bhāgavata and has reached certain level.
 Then if he is *Maha-bhagavatha*, he cannot come down.
 He cannot fall down.
 Sometimes it happens, even realised souls have *prarabhdha karma*.
 That